htool-ddm/htool_documentation/docs/source/introduction/ddm.rst

 Row-wise distributed operator
 =============================

-We focused so far on the preconditionner :math:`\mathbf{P}`, but the actual linear system :math:`\mathbf{A}` we want to solve also needs to be parallelized.
-We use by default a simple row-wise data-layout so that applying the preconditionner is relatively easy:
+We focused so far on the preconditioner :math:`\mathbf{P}`, but the actual linear system :math:`\mathbf{A}` we want to solve also needs to be parallelized.
+We use by default a simple row-wise data-layout so that applying the preconditioner is relatively easy:

 .. image:: /_static/hmat_parallelization.*
   :align: center